Photo credit: Sihla Tumkaya

 Fellowships, typically including a full or partial tuition payment and a stipend for living expenses, are awarded as a form of financial support to a student.
 They are not provided in exchange for services provided by the student.
 They may be awarded by Stanford University, or any of its departments, or by external sources, on the basis of merit or need.

 Fellowships are typically paid out as a lump sum per quarter, within the first few weeks of the quarter.
 The default for disbursement of stipends is “standard charges,” i.e., after other university charges, such as room and board, have been deducted, the remaining fellowship stipend is paid as a refund check to the student.
+You will receive a funding letter at the beginning of each quarter detailing your fellowship including your pay schedule.
+If you do not receive payment according to what your funding letter states, please contact the Student Services Manager.
 See the links below for more information on fellowships.

 Hourly work